dell/csm-docs/content/docs/csidriver/features/powerstore.md

 ## Volume Snapshot Feature

-The CSI PowerStore driver version 2.0.0 supports v1 snapshots.
+The CSI PowerStore driver version 2.0.0 and higher supports v1 snapshots.

 In order to use Volume Snapshots, ensure the following components have been deployed to your cluster:
 - Kubernetes Volume Snapshot CRDs